 No matter what grinder you use, it should deliver a consistent grind and be made to last.
 When it comes to consistent quality, electric coffee grinders have a slight advantage over manual coffee grinders for one reason: burr types.
 As I mentioned above, manual coffee grinders are limited to only using conical burrs.
 This isn’t an inherently bad thing, but conical burrs do tend to create a slightly less consistent grind size than flat burrs.

 The motor in an automatic grinder makes flat burrs possible, which more consistently produces uniform-sized grounds.
-There are electric grinders with conical burrs, too, so score another point for electric grinders’ flexibility (there are also electric blade grinders, but we always recommend using a burr grinder).
+There are electric grinders with conical burrs, too, so score another point for electric grinders’ flexibility.

 That said, manual coffee grinders have the edge in build quality.
 The components of a manual coffee grinder are often made of metal.
 There are a few popular options with a glass or plastic grind chamber, but most high-end manual grinders are built with metal casing.